Registering for a Card

 It is your responsibility to keep track of due dates.
 Fines will not be waived due to courtesy notices not being received or receipts being lost.

 If your library record has fines of $25.00 or greater, you will be unable to checkout more material, or renew online, until some of it is paid for.
-Payments can be made by cash or check (payable to the City of Santa Clara) at the front desk, or you can pay by credit card by logging into your account online.
+Payments can be made by cash or check (payable to the City of Santa Clara) at the front desk, or you can pay by credit card (Visa or Mastercard only) by logging into your account online.

-You can request books, audiobooks, Chromebooks, CD-Roms, and nonfiction DVDs/videos that are currently checked out.
+You can request books, audiobooks, Chromebooks, CD-Roms, music CDs, and nonfiction DVDs/videos that are currently checked out.
 This can be done through the website, in person, or over the phone.

 When the item becomes available, we will contact you by e-mail (if we have your e-mail address), phone, or mail.
 The item will be held for you on the hold shelf under your name (unless you have provided us with an alternate “alias” to use instead).
 Once you pick up the item from the shelf, you’ll need the card it was requested on in order to check it out.
 Requested Chromebooks will be held behind the front desk and you will need to show staff a valid photo identification as well as your library card to check it out.